bcgov/keycloak-example-apps/examples/oidc/css-api/nextjs/README.md

     1. `npm i`
     2. `npm run dev`

     This will intall node modules, and start your nextjs application on localhost:3000.
+In the application, you can navigate through the integrations and roles tabs to see available information.

 ## About

-This example demonstrates how you can use our service to have an authenticated API that can accept logged in users via a web portal, but also allow additional server-side jobs to interact with the same API (e.g data scrapers, etl jobs) via a service account credential.
-It uses the [next-auth](https://next-auth.js.org/) package to handle user authentication and sessions, and the [jose](https://www.npmjs.com/package/jose) package to validate access tokens from a service account.
+This example demonstrates how you can use the CSS API to view your team's integration information through your own application, instead of using the CSS portal.
+In this example, you can list your existing integrations, fetch integrations by ID, and list/create new roles.
+The full documentation for the CSS API can be [here](https://api.loginproxy.gov.bc.ca/openapi/swagger#).

 ## Security

-When using the service account, make sure that you check the audience claim matches your applications client id.
-Since you are in a shared realm, checking the audience is necessary to make sure other clients access tokens won't be read as valid.
+For easy environemnt setup, this example application has open routes for using the API.
+If building an admin portal, you can add authentication to this application as well using [next-auth](https://next-auth.js.org/).